Facts at a Glance

 - Vanpool - Commuter services for which LYNX provides the vans.

-- FastLink - Weekday morning and afternoon commuter service designed to reduce stops along specific corridors providing a quicker trip.
+- FastLink - Weekday commuter service designed to reduced stops along specific corridors providing a quicker trip.

 - ACCESS LYNX - Door-to-door paratransit van service for qualified individuals who cannot access other modes of transportation.

-- Road Rangers presented by State Farm - Roadside assistance program for disabled vehicles on I-4.
+Road Rangers - presented by State Farm - Roadside assistance program for disabled vehicles

 - Connections to major community events.

-Nearly 28 million vehicle miles traveled system wide in FY15.
+More than 29 million vehicle miles traveled system wide in FY18.

-LYNX uses nearly 3.6 million gallons of Bio friendly fuel per year.
+LYNX uses nearly 2.7 million gallons of Bio friendly fuel per year for our diesel buses.
 Our particle emissions are less than 15 ppi.

-LYNX Maintenance team was crowned the best of the best at the 2016 International Bus Roadeo Championship.
+The LYNX Maintentance team was crowned the “Best of the Best” at the 2016 International Bus Roadeo Championship.
+The team also won in 2006 & 2010.

 As part of a public-private partnership agreement between LYNX and Nopetro, the nation’s largest public-private compressed natural gas fueling facility opened in April 2016.